How To Boil Crawfish: With Helpful Tips

 The bricks keep the crawfish elevated enough so they don't drown in the melted ice.
 It takes about 6 regular-sized ice bags for this large ice chest with the 2 full sacks.
 Also, make sure la écrevisse are wet before placing them in the chest, spray them with fresh water, and close the chest's drain.

-Preserving them this way is important because you don't want to boil dead crawfish.
+Preserving them this way is crucial because you don't want to boil dead crawfish.
 That would not be good!
 And you don't want to waste any either.
 I have successfully kept them stored on the ice this way for up to 2 days with little to no waste.

 How Many Pounds Per Serving

 You can estimate 3 to 5 pounds per serving.
-Except, we Cajuns count on 5 pounds per person . . . at least.
+Except, we Cajuns count on 5 pounds per person... at least.
 Plus, if you have some, the peeled leftovers are good in most recipes, like Chunky Cheesy Creamy Crawfish Dip or Crawfish Nachos.
 The crawfish tails are already seasoned, so you may want to adjust the seasoning in the recipe.

 How To Clean The Crawfish